Our Focus

 Reducing patient burden and research cost: the AI4Nof1 project leverages cutting edge developments in (causal, neurosymbolic) reinforcement learning, psychometrics and digital epidemiology to build adaptive personalised treatment regimes for chronic conditions, simultaneously identifying phenotypes and causal pathways while minimising the time and number of measurements needed for patients to find a treatment that is right for them.

-This exciting project involves highly granular data collected as part of the Gutenberg Health Study — a prospective cohort study of a representative sample ($N=15,000$) of the population of Mainz — including genotyping, DNA methylation, transcriptomics, proteomics and extensive time-varying clinical information.
+curATime is a collaborative, multi-centre effort applying AI methods to high-dimensional biomedical data to promote an understanding of biological processes associated with cardiovascular illness.
+This exciting project involves highly granular data collected as part of the Gutenberg Health Study — a prospective cohort study of a representative sample (N = 15000) of the population of Mainz — including genotyping, DNA methylation, transcriptomics, proteomics and extensive time-varying clinical information.

 An ‘event’ can describe any state with a timestamp.
 Some events are directly observable (death, crime reports, flooding) while others represent latent changes in an underlying process (flares in disease, social unrest, a cyber-attack).
-Predicting events—when, whether and where they occur—is an increasingly important task in science, industry and public policy.

 Large language models (LLMs), such as GPT-4, can communicate textually on a variety of topics.
 They are increasingly ubiquitous in private and public spheres, transforming digital workflows.
 LLMs are used in many domains, applications, and professional fields, in order to simplify the retrieval of facts and access to information.